 open gallery

-Family sessions are priced as session fees* and the price is determined by location of the session and the time of year that it takes place.
-The regular season is from January-August and the busy season is September-December and there is a higher minimum for sessions that take place during that time.
+Family sessions are priced as session fees* and the price is determined by location of the session.
 The session fee covers the time at the session creating your images and the majority of the session fee that you pay will be applied to your order as a credit.
+Your credit may be used on digital files or the other printed products.
+Please email me to get the full pricing page.

 Denver, Boulder, Evergreen, Aurora, Castle Rock, Parker, Longmont, Littleton, Lakewood, Wheat Ridge Golden, Idaho Springs, Arvada, Highlands Ranch, Northglenn, Thornton, Erie, Lafayette, Louisville (Essentially the Denver Metro area):